meilisearch/documentation/learn/core_concepts/the_primary_key.md

 ## Primary key

 The primary key is a **mandatory attribute**.
 Each index recognizes **only one** primary key attribute.
 Once a primary key has been set for an index, it **cannot be changed anymore**.
 If no primary key is found in one document, **none of the documents will be stored.** The primary key ensures that there are no identical documents in the same index.

-Meilisearch expects the primary to only be of type integer or string, composed of alphanumeric characters `a-z A-Z 0-9`, hyphens `-`, and underscores `_`.

 ### Example